alecmuffett/uk-roads-ksi-2004-thru-2021/README.md

 * year 2019: 39.891 million cars

 ...so it's quite impressive that numbers continue to decline in the face of expanding car usage.
+Reductions likely include the results of crackdowns on drink-driving and on speed, but also economic effects such as young people being "priced out" of insurance, or even simply moving to the cities and using more and greater variety of public transport, e.g. Uber.
+It would be hard to generalise.

 Also from the ITF come interesting statistics re: the numbers of deaths per 100,000 population: